All Episodes

 And if we care about the direction of the country and want to prevent this from happening, then we've got an obligation to now engage like we did in the election with the same intensity.

-And there's no doubt the deep state, the media, liberal democrats, weak Republicans, and never Trumpers have their agenda to destroy the president.
+And there's no doubt the deep state, the media, liberal Democrats, weak Republicans, and never Trumpers have their agenda to destroy the president.

-And our job is if we want the country that we voted for, we we've got to engage again.
+And our job is if we want the country that we voted for, we've got to engage again.

-And I I think people are sensing it.
+And I think people are sensing it.

-I feel it, I feel engaged to fight.
+I feel engaged to fight.

 I feel as engaged as I did during the election.